Student Organizations

 The Courtroom Advocates Project is based out of the Sanctuary for Families Legal Center.
 It trains law students to help domestic violence survivors create a safety plan, draft family offense petitions, navigate the filing process, prepare for their virtual or in-person appearances, and connect with other community resources.

-The Criminal Law Society aims to contribute to and understand the developing academic fields of criminal law and criminal justice, provide opportunities for students to learn about criminal law issues, and develop the professional skills of students interested in criminal law careers.
+The Criminal Law Society aims to understand and contribute to the developing academic fields of criminal law and criminal justice.
+The Society provides opportunities for students to learn about criminal law issues, provides networking opportunities with panelists and speakers, and develops the professional skills of students interested in criminal law careers.

 The NYLS chapter of the Employment and Labor Law Student Association aims to promote interest in employment and labor law, help students gain exposure to employment and labor law issues, highlight important changes to employment and labor laws, and provide avenues to connect with employment and labor attorneys.

-Family Attorneys Mobilizing assists and supports those interested in family law, under the guidance of its experienced Executive Board, by hosting networking events and launching a mentoring program for those preparing for a career in family law.
+The Family and Matrimonial Society assists and supports those interested in family law, under the guidance of its experienced Executive Board, by hosting networking events and launching a mentoring program for those preparing for a career in family law.

 The Federalist Society is a non-partisan conservative/libertarian organization dedicated to freedom, federalism, and judicial restraint.
 It seeks to educate the legal community through its programs and publications about how limited constitutional government based on the rule of law can have a positive effect on law and public policy.